 OTA’s are expecting to see a bump up in traffic.
 This is because when the Hotel Pack originally came out, OTAs saw a decline in their traffic since hotels were able to leapfrog them in the results and show up in the top position through the Local Pack.

-But now, OTAs are able to jump over the Hotel Pack and show up above hotels in the new carousel.
+But now, OTAs can jump over the Hotel Pack and show up above hotels in the new carousel.

 What Sites Are Seeing / Not Seeing an Impact